30

 Ultimately, Ethiopia’s decision in 1993 was made with the expectation of establishing peace and constructive cooperation; Eritrea’s conduct over the past three decades has transformed that expectation into a liability.
 Legally, Ethiopia retains the right to withdraw recognition.
 Strategically, it has every reason to do so.
 Eritrea has collapsed as a state in substance, it actively destabilizes the region, and obstructs Ethiopia’s legitimate security and development ambitions.
 Recognition is a revocable sovereign concession; and such sovereignty implies the capacity to reassess and respond when circumstances fundamentally change.
 Allowing Eritrea’s current trajectory to persist unchecked would be to accept that a dysfunctional, hostile, and repressive enclave may indefinitely constrain one of Africa’s largest and most dynamic nations.
 Revoking recognition would thus constitute a decisive assertion of law, strategy, and principle – reclaiming both sovereignty and the nation’s future.

-Disclaimer: This essay is offered as a mere policy recommendation, highlighting the legal, strategic, and normative factors Ethiopia may weigh when assessing the prudence of revoking recognition of Eritrea where diplomacy with Eritreacontinue to fail to produce results.
-It does not, in any way, represent the official position or policy of the Horn Review or our partner institutions.
+Disclaimer: This essay is offered as a policy recommendation for consideration, in both the short and long term, highlighting the legal, strategic, and normative factors Ethiopia may weigh when assessing the prudence of revoking recognition of Eritrea.
+It does not, in any way, represent the official position or policy of Horn Review or its partner institutions.